SrGrace/mcp-projects/README.md

 # mcp-projects

-Open-Source Projects Repo for MCP (Model Context Protocol)
+Open-Source Projects Repo for MCP (Model Context Protocol).

 ## Steps to install and run: